 Managing a School Subscription

 The person in charge of a school subscription is called the administrator.
 Don’t take the name too literally.
 The person can be a lead teacher, tech specialist, active user of Problem-Attic, or anyone who is based at the school or district office.
-The administrator’s job is easy and doesn’t require much time, usually just 10 or 15 minutes at the beginning, when the account is being set up.
-The main responsibility is to add teachers, or remove any who have left the school.
-For more details, please see School Subscription Terms.
+The administrator’s job is easy and doesn’t require much time, usually just 5 or 10 minutes at the beginning, when setting up the account.
+The main responsibility is to add teachers, or to remove anyone who has left the school.
+To learn more about administrator responsibilities, see School Subscription Terms.

-Note: an administrator can manage more than one school subscription.
+Note: an administrator can manage more than one school account.
 This is recommended for small districts.
 It’s made easier by the fact that a “deputy” can be appointed at each school to help.
-For a large number of schools, there can also be one district-level administrator who oversees them.
-Please contact us for more information about this option.
+For a large number of schools, there can also be one district-level administrator.
+Please contact EducAide for more information about this option.

 Each school with a Problem-Attic subscription has a management page.
-An example is below.
-On the page is a list of authorized users, or teachers associated with the school.
-Above the list are buttons for adding and removing teachers, appointing a deputy, sending activation emails, and editing account information.
+See example below.
+On the page is a list of teachers associated with the school.
+We refer to them as authorized users.
+Above the list are buttons for adding and removing teachers, appointing a deputy, sending activation emails, and editing certain information about the school.
 At first, only the administrator has access to the management page.
 If a deputy is appointed, then he or she has access to it, also.

-In the upper-right corner, click your user ID (email address), then click Manage in the dropdown menu.
+To reach the management page, log in to Problem-Attic and click your user ID (email address) near the top-right of the screen.
+Then click Manage in the dropdown menu.

-Whenever we activate a school subscription, we send instructions (similar to what’s here) to the administrator.
+Whenever we activate a school subscription, we send instructions to the administrator.
 Those instructions are available on the management page.
 Look for the tagline near the top-right, “Need help getting started?”

 Details about the Management Page

 At the top of the management page you’ll see the school name, administrator’s name and email address, and the expiration date of the subscription.
 (Normally a subscription expires on June 30th, at the end of the current school year.)
-If this information is not correct, please contact EducAide Software, the maker of Problem-Attic, as changes have to made at our end.
+If this information is not correct, please contact EducAide, as changes have to be made at our end.
 The administrator is responsible for the list of authorized users and other information on the page.

 Here is information about the buttons.